abrjagad/npm-publish-all/readme.md

 Examples:
   npm-publish-all bump                           Only Bump version

-  npm-publish-all bump --bumpType major          Bump version to major
+  npm-publish-all bump --bumpType=major          Bump version to major

-  npm-publish-all bump --bumpType 2.0.0          Bump version to a number
+  npm-publish-all bump --bumpType=2.0.0          Bump version to a number

-  npm-publish-all bump --exclude bin             excludes any folders like node_modules
+  npm-publish-all bump --exclude=bin cmd         excludes any folders like node_modules

+  npm-publish-all bump --include=glob react      includes only these folder

   npm-publish-all bump --versionArgs="--force"   any options that the npm version
                                                  command takes

-  npm-publish-all bump --context subDirectory    when you want to run the commands in a
+  npm-publish-all bump --context=subDirectory    when you want to run the commands in a
                                                  sub directory

   npm-publish-all publish                        Only publish the module

-  npm-publish-all publish --exclude bin
+  npm-publish-all publish --exclude=bin cmd

   npm-publish-all publish --publishArgs="--tag   any options that the npm publish alpha"                                         command takes

-  npm-publish-all publish --context
+  npm-publish-all publish
-  subDirectory --exclude bin
+  --context=subDirectory --exclude=bin

   npm-publish-all both                           Bump the version and publish as well

-  npm-publish-all both --context subDirectory --exclude bin
+  npm-publish-all both --context subDirectory --exclude=bin

 ```